rpmuller/ePubs/WesternPhilosophy.md

 can be completely secured by non-existence.
 I, on the other hand? have positive ideals: I admire Alcibiades, and the Emperor Frederick II, and Napoleon.
-For the sake of such men, any misery,
+For the sake of such men, any misery, is worth while.

-799

-WESTERN PHILOSOPHICAL THOUGHT

-13 worth while.
 I appeal to You, Lord, as the greatest of creative artists, do not let Your artistic impulses be curbed by the degenerate fear-ridden maunderings of this wretched psychopath."

 Buddha, who in the courts of Heaven has learnt all history since